 Make the Cilantro Celery salad:

 - In a bowl whisk the lemon juice, olive oil, sea salt into a dressing.
-Just before service, toss cilantro and celery leaves with dressing to coat.1 tbsp Lemon juice, 2 tbsp extra virgin olive oil, 1.5 cup cilantro leaves, 1.5 cup celery leaves
+Just before service, toss cilantro and celery leaves with dressing to coat.1 tbsp fresh lemon juice, 2 tbsp extra virgin olive oil, 1.5 cup cilantro leaves, 1.5 cup celery leaves

 - Ladle lemon kale chickpeas into bowls and drizzle each with virgin olive oil and plenty of freshly squeezed lemon juice.
 Finish each bowl with meatballs, yogurt, simple hot sauce, pickled mustard seeds, and cilantro celery salad.